sajswl/encryptonize-core/README.md

 ├── .github
 │   └── workflows                   # CI/CD files
-├── kubernetes                  # Files for kubernetes deployment │   ├── auth-storage                # Deployment files for the auth storage │   ├── encryption-service          # Deployment files for the Encryption Service │   ├── logging                     # Deployment files for logging
+├── kubernetes                  # Files for kubernetes deployment │   ├── cockroachdb                 # Deployment files for the auth storage │   ├── encryptonize                # Deployment files for the Encryption Service │   ├── cert-manager                # Deployment files for cert-manager
+│   ├── logging                     # Deployment files for logging
-│   └── object-storage              # Deployment files for the object store └── README.md                   # This file
+│   └── rook-ceph                   # Deployment files for the object store └── README.md                   # This file
 ```